 After summarizing Germany's pre-Nazi gambling laws, Jarvis describes how, within months of coming to power, the Nazis re-opened Baden-Baden's famed casino (shuttered since 1872), took control of the country's horse tracks, and encouraged citizens to play the lottery (to fund social welfare programs).
 With the advent of war, the Nazis' use of gambling increased.
 While in some countries (such as the Netherlands) the Nazis used gambling to curry favor with the local citizenry, in others (such as Poland) gambling became another means of waging war.

 Relying on an impressive wealth of domestic and foreign sources, Jarvis has crafted an important new account of the Nazi regime.
-The book includes extensive notes, a comprehensive index, and 45 striking photographs.
+The book includes exhaustive notes, a comprehensive bibliography, a detailed index, and 45 illuminating photographs.

 "Jarvis tells his story with the skillful craft of a croupier and the in-depth knowledge of a casino baron." — David Clay Large, author of The Grand Spas of Central Europe: A History of Intrigue, Politics, Art, and Healing